Balaje/Summation-by-parts/README.md

  3.545700826435687
 ```

-The convergence seems optimal, but appears to reduce to 3.5.
+The convergence rates seem to be optimal but it appears to reduce to 3.5.
 Not sure why this happens, maybe due to the choice in the penalty term for the interface conditions?

 ### Example 4: